(07) 3218 3900

 • Providing car parking (subject to certain exemptions).

-• Paying an employee’s gym membership.
+• Paying an employee’s gym membership or private health insurance.

-• Offering entertainment through free concert tickets.
+• Offering entertainment through free concert tickets or sporting events.

 • Reimbursing an employee’s expenses (e.g., school fees, private travel costs).